SMControl/SO_UC/README.md

 - Will only download files if a newer version is found

 ## SmartOffice_Upgrade_Assistant.exe
-- Executable of this script stored in `C:\winsm` for future ease of use
+- Executable stored in `C:\winsm` for future ease of use

 ## Caveats

 - Does not currently support Setup requiring reboots.
-(Either quit Assistant script and continue or reboot after complete)
+(Either quit Assistant program and continue or reboot after complete)
 - Should not be used on non-standard installation paths.
 Where install path is not `C:\Program Files (x86)`

 ## Requirements